HibberdLab/flaveria_pipeline/README.md

 Pipeline for processing RNAseq data from Flaveria.
 Four species, two C3 and two C4.

-Flaveria species:
+Flaveria species - C3:
  - Flaveria pringlei
+ - Flaveria robusta

+Flaveria species - C4:
  - Flaveria trinervia
- - Flaveria r...
+ - Flaveria bidentis
- - ?

 Data contains samples from six sections of leaves from each species with three replicates of each section.